zyecs/celeus/README.md

 # CELEUS: Certifiable and Efficient Evaluation via E-Processes

-Reference implementation accompanying an anonymous NeurIPS submission.
+Reference implementation accompanying paper accepted to the ICML'26 Hypothesis Workshop.

 > **Note on package name.** The Python package is imported as `save` for
 > historical reasons.
 All exposed APIs, CLI flags, and config keys retain that